 A Merchant Service Provider (MSP) or Independent Sales Organization (ISO) is a licensed broker of credit card services or banks through which business is processed.
 A MSP/ISO is usually an independent salesperson or company who contracts with a bank or a processor to sell credit card processing, equipment, and services to the merchant.
 The MSP/ISO sometimes provides back office functions such as settlement and chargeback/retrieval management, equipment-related customer service, paper storage and retrieval, and supplies.
 MasterCard originated the term MSP, while Visa uses the term ISO (Independent Sales Organization).

 The cardholder uses the credit card given by the card issuing bank to purchase goods and services or to obtain a cash advance and receives a monthly bill from the card issuing bank.
-The cardholder is expected to sign the back of the card and limit its use to only authorized users, stay within the assigned credit limit, and pay the card issuing bank all or a minimum amount of the balance when the
+The cardholder is expected to sign the back of the card and limit its use to only authorized users, stay within the assigned credit limit, and pay the card issuing bank all or a minimum amount of the balance when the monthly bill is received.

 The merchant provides goods and/or services to the cardholder.
 Visa and MasterCard require that the merchant be financially responsible, have acceptable credit rating and adhere to all rules and regulations set forth by them.
 The acquirer requires that the merchant adhere to the merchant processing agreement they signed that details the prices the merchant will pay for equipment, discount rates and fees.
 It also spells out the terms and conditions under which the merchant will conduct credit card business, such as the card types the merchant will accept, chargeback rights, and access to the merchant's bank accounts.